Bylaw amendment, repeal and conversion requirements

 - Increase to the maximum requisition - the amount of the increase is less than or equal to 25% of the requisition amount on the date the original bylaw was adopted or the date five years before the date of third reading of the amendment bylaw (whichever is later)

-These amendment bylaws still require consent from two-thirds of the participants in the service before adoption and must still be sent to the Ministry of Municipal Affairs and Housing for filing.
+These amendment bylaws still require consent from two-thirds of the participants in the service before adoption and must still be sent to the Ministry of Municipal Affairs for filing.
 Ministry staff will review the bylaw for consistency with the regulation.

 When submitting a bylaw under this regulation, the regional district would provide: